Artful Thinking: Lee-Ann Sheehy

 Training, qualifications & experience

 Qualified psycho-dynamic art psychotherapist graduating from Queen Margaret's University in 2015 with a masters of science in art psychotherapy.
 Since qualifying I have volunteered with Place2be and Teens+; working in primary school settings and with adults varying on the autism spectrum in educational day centers.
-In 2018 I started working as a self employed art psychotherapist and began working sessionally for Yourspace Ltd, within a primary school setting.
+In 2018 I started working as a self employed art psychotherapist and began working sessionally for Yourspace Ltd, within a primary school setting; leading an art & play therapy service for Rosemount lifelong learning center in Glasgow.

 I have experience co-facilitating groups, working 1:1 with young people and adults, providing brief solution's based therapy sessions (15 minute sessions) with children who self refer to the service over break times and being able to adapt the interventions and therapeutic models to suit my clients needs.
 I have training in; talking mats, group work, supervision, sensory integration, sensory champions training, Dyadic training.